data-solution-automation-engine/TEAM/README.md

 # TEAM
-Taxonomy for ETL Automation Metadata
+Taxonomy for ETL Automation Metadata.
+A collaboration project to work on the managing (creating, updating, deleting) and valiating ETL generation metadata

-# Stillhave to rename the VEDW directories :)